in

 Sony A7S III back

-The best camera is the camera you have with you and you are more likely to use your camera if it’s light weight and easy to unpack.
+The best camera is the one you have with you, and you are more likely to use your camera if it’s light and easy to unpack.

-IBIS System makes it easy to shoot hand held pictures without the need of a tripod without showing any form of artifacts, especially on extreme wide angles.
+IBIS System makes it easy to shoot hand-held pictures without the need of a tripod without showing any form of artifacts, especially at extreme wide angles.

-Accessories like hot shoe microphones and an internal good preamp also gives this camera a very good usability when it comes to recording sound internally.
-No need to deal with audio synchronisation in post.
+Accessories like hot shoe microphones and an internal good preamp also give this camera a very good usability when it comes to recording sound internally.
+There is no need to deal with audio synchronization in post.

 Sony XD Linear Motor Technology

-Lenses often have linear focus motors which makes manual focusing a great experience, since you can consistently pull focus with accuracy.
-They also have tons of customizable buttons which I do not use personally but for example being able to holding the focus somewhere is a nice touch.
+Lenses often have linear focus motors, which makes manual focusing a great experience since you can consistently pull focus with accuracy.
+They also have tons of customizable buttons, which I do not use personally, but for example, being able to hold the focus somewhere is a nice touch.

-The body have dual CFExpress Type-A cards which makes it perfect to shoot heavy bitrates files and potentially have a back up or use proxies.
+The body has dual CFExpress Type-A cards, which makes it perfect to shoot heavy bitrate files and potentially have a backup or use proxies.

-The flip out touch screen is also one bonus for video shooters, it’s also great to be able to transition the focus by touch.
-This camera is friendly for vlog and self shooting.
+The flip-out touch screen is also a bonus for video shooters, and it’s also great to be able to transition the focus by touch.
+This camera is friendly for vlogging and self-shooting.

-The battery life of these NP-FZ100 are simply better than the competition.
+The battery life of the NP-FZ100 is simply better than the competition.
 Sony made the right decision by switching their batteries.
-The market was focus on weight at some point but has been back to beefy cameras anyway.
+The market was focused on weight at some point but has gone back to beefy cameras anyway.

 Possibility to scale